sivachandra/gala/README.md

      For convenience, lets say the path to the cloned git repo is path_to_gala.

-  2. Add the following lines to your .lldninit file:
+  2. Add the following lines to your .lldbinit file:

          script import sys
          script import sys.path.append(<path_to_gala>)

-  3. [Optional] To make the 'gdb' and 'gdb.printing' modules available by default with LLDB scripting, add these lines (after step 2 from above) to your .lldninit file:
+  3. [Optional] To make the 'gdb' and 'gdb.printing' modules available by default with LLDB scripting, add these lines (after step 2 from above) to your .lldbinit file:

          script import gdb
          script import gdb.printing